 You can go home the same day as long as someone is available to drive you home.

-Tape is placed over the chin after your surgery to minimize swelling during the first week.
+After chin implant surgery, tape is placed over the chin to minimize swelling during the first week.
 Dr. Rodwell will provide you with full post-op instructions.
 Most people choose to take at least 1 week off from work or school.

 Internal stitches will dissolve, while any non-dissolvable stitches will be removed when you see Dr. Rodwell for a follow-up appointment 5-7 days after your procedure.